The Amazing Health Benefits Of Almonds

-Today were gonna talk about almond oil uses and the many amazing health benefits of almonds in general.
-In a world where every company claims to have created the “next best thing”, sticking to the basics is generally the best way to go!
+Today were going to talk about almond oil uses, and the many amazing health benefits of almonds in general.
+In a world where every company claims to have created the “next best thing,” sticking to the basics is generally the best way to go!

 There are two types of almond oil: sweet and bitter.
 Sweet almond oil is used as a “carrier” to form the bases of cosmetic and massage products.
 The bitter variety is a beautifully fragrant, but fatally poisonous, essential oil.
 Sweet almond oil is a medium-light oil which absorbs readily into skin and acts as a lubricant and emollient.
 This makes it ideal for soothing dry skin.

 Almond oil for skin, soothes and smooths dryness on the surface and works overtime as a fantastic moisturizer after absorption.
 When applied to a dry scalp, sweet almond oil for hair seems to dissolve dandruff while making hair softer and more luscious.
 It is so packed with vitamins, that it can even rejuvenate the delicate skin around the eyes.
 The benefits of almond oil are many, leading it to widespread use in hair, skin, and facial care.
 Almond oil is impressive and almonds are truly remarkable -- but how much do you know about them?

 That’s Nuts!
 Or Is It?